29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/ring-edp/ring-brainstorm.typ

     - Struggles to initially grab the ring
     - Slow compared to other solutions
-    - Risk of motor burnout if intake is used too much ]
+    - Risk of motor burnout if intake is used too much
+    - Requires complex programming due to many states ]
 )

 == Intake Rollers
 Similarly to the Flex Wheels you can use intake rollers on a high strength or low strength shaft with a direct or chain powered motor.
 Unlike flex wheels, intake rollers don't compress, which means they have less surface area contacting the rollers and therefore less traction.
 Overall this means that intake rollers have less grabbing and gripping power than a flex wheel intake.
 Additionally, there's only one size of an intake roller, which means we have less control over the size and vertical positioning of the intake.
 \
-Below are the benefits and drawbacks of Intake Rollers
+Below are the benefits and drawbacks of Intake Rollers:
 #components.pro-con(
   pros: [
     - Fast intake speed